-Loss rates are based on actual credit loss experience over past three years.
+Loss rates are based on actual credit loss experience over seven years.
 These rates are multiplied by scalar factors to reflect differences between economic conditions during the period over which the historical data has been collected, current conditions and the Company's view of economic conditions over the expected lives of the receivables.

-The Company has assessed individual consumer customers and recognized a specific provision of MVR 300,291/as at 31st December 2021 (31st December 2020 : NIL).
+The Company has assessed individual consumer customers and recognized a specific provision of MVR 198,950/- as at 31st December 2022 (31st December 2021 : MVR 300,291/-).

-Expected Credit loss assessment for the customers as at 31st December 2021 and 31st December 2020 (Continued)
+Expected Credit loss assessment for the customers as at 31st December 2022 and 31st December 2021 (Continued)